 Opportunity to contribute as a partner to proposals for funded projects.

-A three-tier structure for engagement that would provide formalisation of the collaboration activity and make easier starting the common activities at a local and European level:

-EGI Business Engagement Programme Member

-EGI Business Associate

-EGI Business Partner

 An activity plan to implement the programme.
 (Further info in Section 4.4.2.6).

 The engagement blueprint

 EGI operates as a community of communities to facilitate the sharing of knowledge and services for establishing the digital science ecosystem in the ERA.
 This is achieved via collaborations with communities of research infrastructures, FET flagships, research collaborations, the long tail of science, SMEs and industry.
 EGI Engagement has to identify and reach relevant members of these communities, communicate relevant and impactful messages about the opportunities and benefits that collaboration with EGI could bring, deepen relationships until the exact scope and conditions of collaborations with mutual benefit are understood, and finally implement and maintain the relationships to bring benefits for the stakeholders.
 This process can be defined in a generic way and used as a blueprint to implement specific engagement plans with each of the various types of communities that have been identified in the previous section.
-The blueprint is depicted in Figure 1 and it consists of three phases:
+EGI-Engage partners collaborate in the implementation of this process.
+While EGI.eu’s and EGI-Engage’s prime objective is to engage with and establish support for multi-national communities with long lifetime, the NGIs and individual institutes within those typically focus on national and local communities and SMEs.
+The blueprint engagement process that integrates the various contributions is depicted in Figure 1 and it consists of three phases:

 Outreach: This phase identifies those communities of the ERA whose engagement with EGI could bring mutual benefit for both parties as well as to the ERA as a whole.
-Using communication and marketing approaches this phase raises awareness of EGI within the new community, and generates interest towards collaboration with EGI (e.g. to use specific EGI solutions in the context of the given research infrastructure).
+Using communication and marketing approaches in a pro-active way this phase raises awareness of EGI within the new community, and generates interest towards collaboration with EGI (e.g. to use specific EGI solutions in the context of the given research infrastructure).
+The Outreach builds on the EGI Communication activity.
 While some of these communities (or individuals from these communities) can immediately become users/partners/contributors of EGI by simply following the guidelines and tutorials that exists on the EGI and NGI websites, complex partnerships typically requires further discussions between EGI representatives and the new community.
 These ‘support cases’ are handed over to, and followed up in the second phase of the engagement workflow.

 Scoping: In this phase engagement with the new community is deepened and details about the requirements, constraints, possible solutions or contributions of the parties are exchanged and understood.
 An implementation plan is defined to capture the scope, timeline and other aspects of the collaboration that will result in the integration of this new community with EGI.
 The primary output of this phase is an integration plan endorsed by both the EGI community and the prospective partner community.
 The plan is handed over to the third phase of Engagement.